UltraCaras/minecraft-server/README.md

 # How to Use:

-Open minecraft and add life-yapping.gl.joinmc.link
+Open minecraft and add adventureserver.duckdns.org